alexnitta/employee-directory/README.md

 You'll need to make sure Docker ([Mac](https://docs.docker.com/docker-for-mac/install/)/[Windows](https://docs.docker.com/docker-for-windows/install/)) is installed before you begin.

-1. From within `server/`, start up Dgraph and GraphQL: `docker-compose up`
+1. From within `server/`, start up Dgraph and GraphQL: `docker-compose up`.
+Docker will pull down the dependencies and build four containers to run Express and Dgraph.
+Wait until the logs stop before you proceed - this may take a few minutes.
 2. The first time you run the app, Dgraph will be empty.
 Open a new terminal window, `cd` to `server/` and run the following command to import sample data:
     ```
     docker-compose exec api npm run seed-db
     ```

+There are several local services now running.
+To explore the API, you can use the GraphQL playground at: [http://localhost:8001/playground](http://localhost:8001/playground)

 ### Starting up the `client`

-1. From the `client` folder, run `npm install` to install dependencies
+1. From the `client` folder, run `npm install` to install dependencies.
+This may take a few minutes.
-2. Run `npm start` to start up the dev server and listen for changes
-3. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+2. Run `npm start` to start up the dev server.
+This should automatically open [http://localhost:3000](http://localhost:3000) to allow you to view the app in the browser.

 ## Contributing